cornell-cup/cs-reminibot/tests/ManualTestSuite.md

 }
 ```
 Verify that the Cup logo is displayed upside down in the bottom left corner of the Vision grid.
 6. Click on Display Bot, and send another Post request with some other random coordinates.
 Verify that there is no change to the Cup logo.

+## Blockly (Coding)
+### Running Blockly Test
+1. Start a virtual Minibot and eonnect to it.
+2. Drag the *repeat __ times do* block from the *Control* tab into the Blockly workspace.
+3. Drag the *0* block from the *Math* tab into the Blockly workspace.
+Change the number from 0 to 2.
+4. Drag the *Move forwards with 100% power for 0 seconds* block from the *Minibot* tab into the Blockly workspace.
+Change the number from 0 to 4.
+5. Verify that the correct Python code is generated in the Python code box.
+6. Click on the Setup/Control tab, and the click on the Coding tab again.
+Verify that neither the Blockly or Python code does not disappear.
+7. Click on the *Run* button below the Blockly workspace.
+Verify that "F", then "S", then "F" again, and then "S" again are printed in the virtual Minibot's terminal.